How To Stop Overthinking and Negative Thoughts

 6. Change the Channel

-Change the process in your brain by bringing some small changes in your activity.
+Change the process in your brain by bringing some small changes to your activity.
 Exercise, engage yourself in some entirely different work, and do something entirely different.
 Distract yourself completely.

 How To Stop Overthinking at Night

-That is the most common issue, whenever we lie down after a hard day, all these overthinking & negative thoughts pounce on us like hungry predators.
-Instead of getting relaxed, our brain gets dragged down in a pool of negativity and precious sleep starts to elude us.
+That is the most common issue; whenever we lie down after a hard day, all this overthinking & negative thoughts pounce on us like hungry predators.
+Instead of getting relaxed, our brain gets dragged down in a pool of negativity, and precious sleep starts to elude us.
 To avoid this, you can try these tips to stop overthinking at night.

 1. Distract yourself from other thoughts